How Often Can I Do Red Light Therapy? Safe Frequency Guide

 How Long Should Each Red Light Therapy Session Last?

-Professional clinic devices are typically more powerful, so they might ask you to do shorter sessions than your at-home device would.
-Always follow the instructions that come with your specific machine to get the best results.
+Professional clinic devices are typically more powerful, so they may call for shorter sessions than an at-home device.
+Always follow the instructions that come with your specific device to get the best results.

 Red Light Therapy Frequency for Specific Conditions